DTS350Fall2022/dickersonm/Week5/CaseStudy5/CaseStudy5things.md

 ![](CaseStudy5things_files/figure-html/unnamed-chunk-2-1.png)<!-- -->

-Taking a closer look to examine how men and women are specifically affected in different seasons by suicide gun violence, we can see there is still not a significant difference.
+Taking a closer look to examine how men and women are specifically affected in different seasons by suicide gun violence, we can see similar results from what we saw in our previous graphs.
 However, we do still see a distinction.
-The client should focus specifically on male gun related suicide prevention commercials throughout the year.
+The client should focus specifically on male gun related suicide prevention commercials in fall and spring.